Guides

 - You upload files to your agent's Knowledge Base in the dashboard.

-- If the user needs the actual file, the agent can share it directly in the chat via
+- If the user needs the actual file, your agent can share it directly in the chat.

 How to upload files